 Jennie Shortridge is the author of five bestselling novels, including Love Water Memory and When She Flew.
 Her books have been translated into several languages and optioned for film, as well as being selected as American Booksellers Association’s Indie Next picks and Library Journal’s Editors’ Picks.
 An avid volunteer, she is the co-founder of Seattle7Writers, a nonprofit collective of Northwest authors who raise money and awareness for literature and literacy.
 Learn more at www.jennieshortridge.com.

 Sometimes it's pleasant or cathartic to get together with other writers or prospective writers and share.
-There is no better place to do that than a monthly roundtable.
-Register now for this BARN Writers' Colloquy.
+Register now for this BARN Writers' Forum.

 Whether you attended "The Art and Craft of the Query: Part 1, The Nuts and Bolts" in May or you have a draft of a query letter in need of review, this workshop will help you prepare the final draft.We’ll look at each query letter, assess its effectiveness and impact, and work together to sharpen the query’s essentials with particular emphasis on the pitch.